raj-gun/NonSysID/paper/paper.md

 ![**Model validation results for the system in [@Lacerda2017b]**.
 The red bounds indicate the tolerances the correlation function should stay within for the identified model to be unbiased.\label{fig:narx_eg_rldt_val}](Figures/ele_mech_sysId_vald_mpo.svg){width="100%"}

 # Future Work
-The NonSysId package currently supports identification of single-input single-output (SISO) and multi-input single-output (MISO) models, with correlation-based residual analysis limited to SISO.
+The NonSysId package currently supports the identification of single-input single-output (SISO) and multi-input single-output (MISO) models, with correlation-based residual analysis being limited to SISO models.
 Future updates will extend support to multi-input multi-output (MIMO) identification and enable validation for MISO and MIMO systems.
 While the package now handles polynomial NARX models, upcoming versions will expand $\text{iOFR}_{S}$ to broader basis functions.
 A Python open-source release is also planned.

 # Acknowledgements
 RG and FH were supported by EPSRC grant [EP/X020193/1].